algosup/2024-2025-project-3-quickest-path-team-4/README.md

 1. Go to the release tab on our github.

-2. Look at the latest release and follow the instruction over there.
+2. Look at the latest release and follow the instructions over there.

 ## How to download Road Runner?